Younger Dryas impact hypothesis: Comet research group

+The Comet research group (CRG), dedicated to investigating the YDIH, was established in 2016 by Allen West (and others).
+Their stated mission is to "find evidence about comet impacts and raise awareness about them before your city is next."
-Members of this group have been criticized for promoting pseudoscience, pseudoarchaeology, and pseudohistory, engaging in cherry-picking of data based on confirmation bias, seeking to persuade via the bandwagon fallacy, and even engaging in intentional misrepresentations of archaeological and geological evidence.
-For example, physicist Mark Boslough, a specialist in planetary impact hazards and asteroid impact avoidance, has pointed out many problems with the credibility and motivations of individual CRG researchers and as well as with their specific claims for evidence in support of the YDIH and/or the effects of meteor air bursts or impact events on ancient settlements, people, and environments.

-Many doubts have been raised about several of the CRG's other claims.
-Image forensics expert Elisabeth Bik discovered evidence for digital alteration of images used as evidence for the claim that the vilage of Tall el-Hammam was engulfed by an airburst.
+The credibility and motivations of individual CRG researchers have been questioned by critics of the impact hypothesis, including their specific claims for evidence in support of the YDIH and the effects of meteor air bursts or impact events on ancient settlements, people, and environments.
+Doubts have been raised about several of the CRG's other claims.; for example a 2021 paper suggested that a Tunguska-sized or larger airburst destroyed Tall el-Hammam, a Middle Bronze Age city located in the Jordan Valley near the Dead Sea around 1650 BCE.
+Image forensics expert Elisabeth Bik discovered evidence for digital alteration of images used as evidence for the claim that the village of Tall el-Hammam was engulfed by an airburst.
 CRG members initially denied tampering with the photos but eventually published a correction in which they admitted to inappropriate image manipulation.
+Five of the paper's 53 images received retouching to remove labels and arrows present in other published versions of the photos, which Bik believed to be a possible conflict with Scientific Reports' image submission guidelines but was not in itself a disproval of the Tall el-Hammam airburst theory.
 Subsequent concerns that have been brought up in PubPeer have not yet been addressed by the CRG, including discrepancies between claimed blast wave direction compared to what the images show, unavailability of original image data to independent researchers, lack of supporting evidence for conclusions, inappropriate reliance on young Earth creationist literature, misinformation about the Tunguska explosion, and another uncorrected example of an inappropriately altered image.
-On February 15, 2023, the following editor’s note was posted on this paper, "Readers are alerted that concerns raised about the data presented and the conclusions of this article are being considered by the Editors.
+On February 15, 2023, the following editor's note was posted on this paper: "Readers are alerted that concerns raised about the data presented and the conclusions of this article are being considered by the Editors.
 A further editorial response will follow the resolution of these issues."

-Evidence

-Proponents believe that certain microscopic debris is evidence of impact and that "black mats" of sediment are evidence of widespread fires.
-They contend that extinction of megafauna was synchronous with associated effects on prehistoric human societies.
-They say that their observations and interpretations cannot be adequately explained by volcanic, anthropogenic, or other natural processes.
-They argue that there is a synchronous Younger Dryas boundary layer that should be used as a local, or even global stratigraphic marker.
-Archaeologist Stuart J Fiedel has remarked that "The bolide and its effects have been characterized inconsistently from one paper to the next, which makes this hypothesis difficult to refute."
+On August 30, 2023, a paper authored by a CRG member and leading YDIH advocate was retracted by Scientific Reports.
+The journal's Retraction Note cited a publication "indicating that the study does not provide data to support the claims of an airburst event or that such an event led to the decline of the Hopewell culture.".
+On April 24, 2025, Scientific Reports issued another Retraction Note, this time for the Tall el-Hammam paper, citing concerns about methodology, analysis, and data interpretation.